// Add the new slick-theme.css if you want the default styling

 Immersion Experience

-Spring Codecrush is set for April 13-15 '23
+fall Codecrush is set for september 28-30 '23

 This event will be held in-person

-Applications Are CLOSED
+Applications are CURRENTLY CLOSED

 CodeCrush Immersion Experiences were created to show 8th and 9th-graders, and their mentoring teachers, the world of computer science & IT.
 For three days, the UNO College of Information Science and Technology inspires CodeCrushers to take a deeper look at IT through hands-on experiences with emerging fields such as bioinformatics, IT innovation, music technology and cybersecurity.